uveta/uveta.github.io/source/source/_posts/2020-05-26-So-you-want-to-be-an-Azure-Solutions-Architect-Expert-Part-1.md

 ---
-title: So you want to be an Azure Solutions Architect Expert
+title: So you want to be an Azure Solutions Architect Expert - Part 1
 tags:
   - azure
   - certification
+  - advanced
 date: 2020-05-26 17:48:14
 ---